 Another line of work, pioneered in~\cite{Jeavons97:closure,Feder98:monotone}, restricts the types of relations used in the instance; these CSPs are known as nonuniform CSPs, or as having a fixed template/constraint language.
 Such CSPs with infinite domains capture graph acyclicity, systems of linear equations over the rationals, and many other problems~\cite{bodirsky2021complexity}.
 Already fixed-template CSPs with finite domains form a large class of fundamental problems, including graph colourings~\cite{HellN90}, variants of the Boolean satisfiability problem, and, more generally, systems of equations over different types of finite algebraic structures.
 Even then, the class of finite-domain CSPs avoided a complete complexity classification for two decades despite a sustained effort.

 In 2017, Bulatov~\cite{Bulatov17:focs} and, independently, Zhuk~\cite{Zhuk20:jacm} classified all finite-domain CSPs as either solvable in polynomial time or \NP-hard, thus answering in the affirmative the Feder-Vardi dichotomy conjecture~\cite{Feder98:monotone}.
-In the effort to answer the Feder-Vardi conjecture, many complexity dichotomies were established in restricted fragments of CSPs.
-This included conservative CSPs~\cite{Bulatov11:tocl}, or equations over finite algebraic structures such as semigroups, groups, and monoids~\cite{Goldmann02:ic,KTT07:tcs}.
+In the effort to answer the Feder-Vardi conjecture, complexity dichotomies were established for restricted fragments of CSPs, e.g., conservative CSPs~\cite{Bulatov11:tocl}, and equations over finite algebraic structures such as groups~\cite{Goldmann02:ic} and monoids~\cite{KTT07:tcs}.
 In particular, while systems of equations\footnote{Some papers use the term a \emph{linear} equation.} over Abelian groups are solvable in polynomial time, they are \NP-hard over non-Abelian groups~\cite{Goldmann02:ic}.